 In a few words design schools and associations have mistaken ‘how to represent an idea’ with ‘how to have an idea’.
 They told these poor students that making a good rendering was enough to be a designer and that it was a profession.
 What a childish and unforgivable mistake.

 Is it because in a market made of software and not hardware we started to call everything “Design”?
-From fashion to food, from web to graphic, or, worse, we overused the word Architect.
+From fashion to food, from the web to graphics, or, worse, we overused the word Architect.
 Why if I profess myself a doctor I’m a scammer while if I write ‘Web Architect’ on my business card I’m considered fancy?
 And by the way who the hell is a Web or Solution Architect?
-Maybe somebody who has an architectural degree via web?
+Maybe somebody who has an architectural degree via the web?

 This is probably why I collected during the years some of the best comments from clients that you would never expect if you are a notary or a lawyer:

 “Make me just a sketch, my wife is going to decide everything, she has good taste”